BrianTiedjen/Brian-Tiedjen-IT1025/Lab 5/readme.md

+# Executive summary

+In this lesson I will be going over how networks work to both transfer data and how hackers use ciphers to break into those networks.
+We will be using Lucid chart to make a visual for this

 # Lucid chat

 Lucid chat is a strange app but I feel it can be very useful while coding.
 It is a space where I can put on paper what I am trying to do and it will be useful to explain my code to other people.
 Overall it was fun.